SimplrJS/action-emitter/README.md

 ## `once(actionClass, callback): EventSubscription`
 Similar to `addListener()` but the callback is removed after it is invoked once.
+A subscription is returned that can be called to remove the listener.

 ### Arguments
 | Argument      | Type                        | Description                 |